pbagos/PRED-LD/README.md

 ## Pheno Scanner and TOP-LD Populations

-The following table outlines the population symbols as recognized by Pheno Scanner and TOP-LD, noting that the "Americans" population is exclusive to Pheno Scanner:
+The following table outlines the population symbols as recognized by Pheno Scanner and TOP-LD:

 | Population | Symbol |
 |------------|--------|